 There are also 5 episodes of Sid The Science Kid on the senses.
 They are available on the PBS kids app.
 We didn't have time to watch them this week, but always love the show.

 Check out tons of other ideas on the Pinterest inspiration board!

 Like this post?
-Like Cutting Tiny Bites on Facebook, and share using the buttons below!
+Like Cutting Tiny Bites on Facebook, follow me on Pinterest, or subscribe to receive a weekly-ish newsletter.
+Don't forget to share using the buttons below!